megadevlabs/codeigniter4/README.md

 > **Warning**
 > The end of life date for PHP 7.4 was November 28, 2022.
 If you are
 > still using PHP 7.4, you should upgrade immediately.
-The end of life date
-> for PHP 8.0 will be November 26, 2023.

 Additionally, make sure that the following extensions are enabled in your PHP: